Badsauce/Mailjet-Widget/README.md

-# Holiday App II
+# Mailjet Widget

-A simple application that uses the HolidAPI to demonstrate basic dynamic programming
+Simple application that generates a subscribe widget for mailjet and acts as an endpoint for form calls